SkyCiv Documentation

 Support X Output List Support object(s).

-Assemble Assembles the entire structural model (Beams &/ Plates) declared in a particular geometry along with supports, loads , material , section property.
+Assemble Assembles the entire structural model (Beams &/ Plates) declared in a particular geometry along with supports, loads, material, and section properties.

-Output of support, loads (depending upon the load type) and cross section shall be connected to the input of this component.
-Output of self-weight shall also have to be connected under this component.
+Output of support, loads (depending upon the load type), and cross section shall be connected to the input of this component.
+The output of self-weight shall also have to be connected under this component.
 Multiple Beams/Supports/Loads can be connected under Assemble.

 Output